A Haunted House

-A Haunted House is a 2013 American horror satire film directed by Michael Tiddes, written by, produced by and starring Marlon Wayans.
+A Haunted House is a 2013 American satirical horror comedy film directed by Michael Tiddes and written and produced by Marlon Wayans.
+The film stars Wayans alongside Essence Atkins, Cedric the Entertainer, Nick Swardson, David Koechner and Dave Sheridan.

 Although Wayans said the film was "not exactly a parody but rather a movie with funny characters doing the opposite of what typical people do in similar horror films," the film pokes fun at the "found footage" horror genre, such as Paranormal Activity and The Devil Inside.
-It was released on January 11, 2013 and was panned by critics, but grossed $60 million against a budget of $2.5 million.
+It was released on January 11, 2013 and received negative reviews from critics, but grossed $60 million against a budget of $2.5 million.
 A sequel, A Haunted House 2, was released on April 18, 2014.